Blast545/ign_tutorials/full_integration_tutorial.md

 # Tutorial: Using teleop_twist_keyboard ROS node to control a diff drive robot in Ignition

 This tutorial intends to give a step-by-step guide into how to use ROS tools in conjunction with an Ignition based simulation.
+You should be able to achieve a result like the one in this [video](https://youtu.be/O2LIB4F2XVQ) at the end of the tutorial.

-For this tutorial, we will be using Ignition Dome and ROS Melodic, however, please note that this tutorial is valid for Ignition releases compatibles with `ros_ign_bridge` and ROS releases compatibles with `teleop_twist_keyboard` and `ros_ign_bridge`.
+We will be using Ignition Dome and ROS Melodic; however, please note that this tutorial is valid for Ignition releases that are compatible with `ros_ign_bridge` and ROS releases that are compatible with `teleop_twist_keyboard` and `ros_ign_bridge`.

-First will be presented the steps to complete the tutorial, and later will be explained what's going on behind the scene.
+We'll start with the steps to complete the tutorial, and later will be explained what's going on behind the scenes.

 ## Pre-Requisites